About the Trio

 The trio premiered Frank’s work, Canto y Danza, along with Halo by Bryan Kip Haahiem at the 2009 International Double Reed Society Conference in Birmingham, England.
 Other appearances include the Music Educators National Conference in Washington, D.C., the International Double Reed Society Conference in Ithaca, NY, the Oklahoma City Community College Cultural Arts Series, the Topeka Great Spaces Recital Series, the Ruel Joyce Series at Johnson County Community College (KS), and the University of Kansas Edwards Campus Recital Series.
 In the fall of 2011 they were invited to perform at the Festival of New American Music in Sacramento, CA. In October of the same year they presented a concert and master classes at the University of Costa Rica and in 2012 at the Conservatorio de Musica in San Juan, Puerto Rico.
 Dedicated to expanding the repertoire for the flute, oboe and piano trio, Allégresse has commissioned six new pieces.
 Their new recording, Fresh Ink features three of these new works.

-She also performed the music of Brian Kip Haaheim on the soundtrack to the documentary film, Fall From Grace.
-She holds both a bachelor’s and master’s degree at the University of Kansas where she studied with John Boulton and David Fedele.
-Annie is currently the principal flutist of the Lawrence Chamber Orchestra.
+Annie can be heard as principal flutist on the 2006 Naxos Release of Redline Tango with the University of Kansas Wind Ensemble and on the Allégresse recordings, Allégresse: Music for Flute, Oboe, and Piano(2009), Fresh Ink (2010), and (Mercury 2016).
+Annie has also performed the music of Brian Kip Haaheim on the soundtrack to the Showtime documentary film, Fall From Grace.
+She performs frequently on Kansas Public Radio both with Allégresse and as a soloist.
+Annie is the principal flutist in the Lawrence Chamber Orchestra and holds both a bachelor’s and master’s degree at the University of Kansas where she studied with John Boulton and David Fedele.

 Margaret has appeared as soloist with numerous orchestras including the Orquesta Sinfonica de Maracaibo, the Rome Festival Orchestra, the Kansas City Chamber Orchestra, the Dubuque (IA) Symphony and the St. Joseph (MO) Symphony.
 She is the Associate Professor of Oboe at the University of Kansas and holds degrees from Northwestern University, The University of Iowa and the University of Illinois in Champaign-Urbana where, in June 2001, she earned her doctorate and completed her paper entitled An Annotated Bibliography of Works for Oboe by French Composers from 1697-1748, Preserved in the Bibliotheque Nationale, Paris, France, not Published in Modern Editions.
 Her teachers include Ray Still, Grover Schiltz, Mark Weiger and Nancy Ambrose King.